siyia2/iso-commander/README.md

 Features:
 * Cached ISO management to reduce disk thrashing.
-* Sanitized shell commands rm rmdir moun unmount find for improved security.
+* Sanitized shell commands rm,rmdir,moun,unmount,find for improved security.
 * Supports all filenames, including special charactes and gaps and ''.
 * Multithreaded and asynchronous operations for maximum performance.
 * Includes a high precision timer.